-But even if you’re not a football fan, you’ll have no doubt noticed the media’s increased attention on professional players who have taken on a vegan diet or reduced their meat consumption in recent years.
+Even if you’re not a football fan, you can’t have missed the media’s attention on professional players who have taken on a vegan diet or reduced their meat consumption in recent years.

 The seven players below are role models to people all over the world with hundreds of thousands of followers across their social media pages.
 And so if they can use their platform to advocate a plant-based diet and/or a vegan lifestyle, then we’re all for it!

-Whether it’s solely for potential performance purposes or not, we think that getting the “V” word talked about more and having these hugely influential athletes embracing the diet and praising its benefits from their personal experience, is a massive positive and big ol’ tick for the movement’s progress.
+Whether it’s solely to boost their performance or because of an ethical objection to harming animals or the planet, we think that getting the “V” word talked about more – and having these hugely influential athletes praising its benefits – is a big ol’ tick for the movement’s progress.

 Want to try vegan and looking for some sporting inspiration?
 Read on!